 Twenty-five minutes below these forks and down a short gorge, South Ohau Hut is reached, perched on its high terrace, some 75 minutes from Girdlestone Saddle.

 The 'Yeates 600' (feet) is the abrupt climb behind South Ohau Hut where the trail climbs steeply for 35 minutes before suddenly easing off.
 The spur turns R and rises more gently for the remainder of the Yeates Track to meet the track from Butcher Saddle at point 810, about 75 minutes from South Ohau Hut.
 Te Matawai Hut is about 35 minutes from this junction, just beyond the huge helicopter clearing.
-This hut sleeps 60 or so.
+This hut sleeps 20 or more.
 About 2 hours in total.

 For the route beyond this to the Northern or Bannister Crossings, see Major Crossings, 20.6.